Kaktushose/jda-commands/wiki/docs/message/localization.md

 ```

 !!! tip "Fallback Bundle"
-    To change the fallback bundle you have to pass it to the constructor of the `Fluava` class.
+    To change the fallback bundle you have to pass it to the <fluava -> Fluava#create(Locale)> method.
 In the above example the fallback locale
     is German.
 The default fallback bundle is English.

 !!! note